For Parents and Families

+Q: Does it cost money to join a fraternity/sorority?

+A: Typically, fraternity or sorority students' grades increase after joining a fraternity or sorority.
+With study groups, GPA requirements, required study hours, and the atmosphere of other people doing their work, your student should be influenced to excel in their classes.
+The average GPA of the fraternity/sorority community is regularly above a 3.0 and typically exceeds the average GPA of all undergraduate students!

 Q: Will my student be required to live in fraternity or sorority housing?

 Q: Will my student be hazed?

 A: Hazing is prohibited at Indiana State University and by all inter/national fraternities and sororities.
-Those who believe they are being hazed, have witnesses hazing in any form, or have questions of what constitutes hazing should contact the Office of Fraternity & Sorority Life (812) 237-3852, the Office of Student Conduct & Integrity (812) 237-3800, and/or the Inter/National Headquarters of the specific group involved.
+Those who believe they are being hazed, have witnessed hazing in any form, or have questions of what constitutes hazing should contact the Office of Fraternity & Sorority Life (812) 237-3852, the Office of Student Conduct & Integrity (812) 237-3800, and/or the Inter/National Headquarters of the specific group involved.
 Anyone may also submit a General Conduct Incident Report via Student Conduct & Integrity.